majdyousof/majdyousof/README.md

 ## 🚀 About Me
-I am currently a final year student at Imperial College London.
-My interests lie in Transport Economics 🚂, Data Science 📈 and Software Engineering 👨‍💻!
+My interests lie in Transport Economics, data science, and software engineering!

 ## 🔗 Links